amiltonwong/CarND-MPC-Project/README.md

 # CarND-Controls-MPC
 Self-Driving Car Engineer Nanodegree Program

+#### The Model -  Student describes their model in detail.
+This includes the state, actuators and update equations.

 In this project, the task is to implement a global kinematic model which represents the vehicle state model by position `x,y`, orientation ![psi](https://latex.codecogs.com/gif.latex?%5Cpsi) and velocity `v`.

 Here, we use MPC (Model Predictive Controller) to drive the car along the track in a more smooth than last PID project.
 To acheive this, we have to choose the suitable parameter values for optimizing the MPC cost function.